mronkko/ZoteroQuickLook/README.md

 # Getting support

-I have limited experience with the full ZoteroQuickLook code, so I may be limited in my ability to fix bugs, but I will do my best to help.

 Please post any questions or bugs to the Zotero forums.
 Include "ZoteroQuickLook" in the thread title.
 Also include the following information:
  - Operating system and version (e.g., macOS 10.13.2)
  - Zotero version